18F/handbook/pages/tools/slack/guidelines.md

 ## Can I join other channels of interest?
 Yes!
 You can review the list of [non-project Slack channels](https://docs.google.com/document/d/1HAcC0qU756AzeZ38iZOlosN98Xeppr2sJ9LXLOx0UbM/edit) to join.

 Additionally, you may notice that certain channels may have a prefix or suffix listed.
-Here's what the various prefixes and suffixes mean:

 ## Channel names